ipa-vsp/industrial_standards/docs/robots/introduction.rst

-Manipulator Support in ROS 2
+Robot Driver Support in ROS 2
 =============================

 Supporting industrial manipulators in ROS 2 involves a modular architecture that encourages vendor participation and